 I love that, too — and have done a version of it myself for months.

-“The Little Book of Big Weight Loss: 31 Rules to Live By” will be published in trade paperback and in a digital edition from Touchstone/Simon & Schuster in December 2017.
+“The Little Book of Big Weight Loss: 31 Rules to Live By” was published in trade paperback and in a digital edition from Touchstone/Simon & Schuster in December 2017.
 This article has been updated.